au-ts/sddf/ci/README.md

 ./ci/build.py --help
 ```

-Take a look at the `--image` option to the individual example's script
+Take a look at the `--override-image` option to the individual example's script
 if you are doing development of a certain example.

 ### Runtime